 The streaming service was a predecessor to Spotify’s ‘Radio’ feature that’s now been around for years, but even at the time services like Rdio were already doing this better.

-Diving back in now (which itself was a palaver – Last.fm famously had no way to change usernames, so I was running two separate accounts once my original name became passé), the first thing to hit me was a complete stagnation of the UI.
+Diving back in now (which itself was a palaver – Last.fm infamously had no way to change usernames, so I was running two separate accounts once my original name became passé), the first thing to hit me was a complete stagnation of the UI.
 It was literally like jumping back in time.
 Given it was bought for £140 million in 2007 just before the recession, it’s incredible it’s still going.